AI-LA-Community/fisheye/README.md

 Microsoft is putting a lot of energy into [IoT and the MetaVerse](https://www.youtube.com/watch?v=GAkB98ewcjI) for industrial optimization purposes.
 We can leverage this same concept to fight climate change.
 But first we need to get the data into a Climate Change MetaVerse.

 [Reinforcement Learning](https://en.wikipedia.org/wiki/Reinforcement_learning) is one of the most powerful AI techniques available today.
 RL can create amazing and novel solutions to problems given the correct [training environment](https://www.vox.com/future-perfect/2019/9/20/20872672/ai-learn-play-hide-and-seek).
-Again, by making climate data accessible to virtual environments
+Again, by making climate data accessible to virtual environments we can use these advanced techniques to study climate change.

+So let's get on it!!

 ## Basic Use Case